 A bank deposit denominated in U.S. dollars but held in a bank outside of the U.S., especially in Europe.
 Many Eurodollars originally came into existence because U.S. corporate holders of U.S. dollars abroad did not want to send the money back to their U.S. headquarters where they would be taxed by the U.S. government.

 EUROPE — Current Economic Crisis In

 The world economic crisis, which took a turn for the worse with the world financial crisis of 2008-2009, is still continuing to develop.
 This is especially the case in Europe as well as the U.S. and Japan.
-The chart at the right shows the recent trends for falling GDP and rising unemployment in five of the most seriously afflicted European countries.
+The chart at the right from 2012 shows the recent trends for falling GDP and rising unemployment in five of the most seriously afflicted European countries.

 [More to be added.]